Work Experience and young people at work

 Work experience

-Careersinracing have produced a useful toolkit to support employers facilitate work experience opportunities.
+Click the link to open the toolkit which provides support for employers to facilitate work experience opportunities.
 If you would be prepared to offer work experience to students from schools and colleges, please contact Michelle Douglas on [email protected] or call 020 7152 0020

 Young people at work